mjwalz/own_dash/README.md

 ### test it with food_runner_app.py
 ### dont forget to `pip install -r requirements.txt`in a `source .venv/bin/activate` a.k.a `virtualenv .venv` oder `python3 -m venv .venv`

+# update
+teh are where project can not be read in it has to get an update and take default example data